 It stands to reason then, that if you have a large limit, for example $1000, and you only spending $200 to $300 of that credit each month, and pay it off in full or close to $0, the credit bureau’s scoring algorithm will look at that activity much more favorably.
 The opposite of that is someone who has maxed out their card and is just paying the minimum balance every month – albeit on time.
 It will appear that you have the ability to pay your bill and that you don’t need to use that credit card hence, the better credit score for that type of activity.

 The key is, paying off balances in full each month allows you to get a better score because you are paying off an item each month, or maybe every two months.
 You can do that more easily with a credit card.
 Big-ticket items are great, but if you’re trying to build your scores quickly then look at credit cards.
 Don’t be afraid of credit cards.
 They can be your friend.

 Learn More About Improving your credit:

-Andrea Davis is a licensed Real estate broker in the state of Georgia, many years experience working in the Atlanta real estate market, licensed since 1996.
-As a former loan officer, Andrea is passionate about educating buyers, sellers and renters, and firmly believes in the power of education and knowledge.
+Andrea Davis is a licensed Real estate broker in the state of Georgia, with many years experience working in the Atlanta real estate market.
+With loads of experience in the mortgage and real estate industry, Andrea is passionate about educating buyers, sellers and renters, and firmly believes in the power of education and knowledge.
 Send questions to her at firstname.lastname@example.org.